androbi-com/exmodcpp/README.md

 * type_erasure -  type erasure as presented by Klaus Igelberger

-# Setup
+# Workspace setup

 I use VS Code with the following extensions:

 * C/C++ (Microsoft)
 * CMake
 * CMake Tools
-* C/C++ Advanced Lint (configured to use clang-15 and c++20, see .vscode/settings.json)
+* C/C++ Advanced Lint (configured to use clang-17 and c++2b, see .vscode/settings.json)
+* Copilot

-The clang-12 compiler is used as "active kit" in CMake Tools.
+gcc-11 is normally used as "active kit" in CMake Tools.

+This repository includes a `.devcontainer` setup which permits to run a development environment on a local Docker environment or on codespaces.
+It is the default C++ image as provided by Microsoft (see https://github.com/devcontainers/images/tree/main/src/cpp) with a recent `cmake` and `clang`.
+The extensions "Copilot" and "C/C++ Advanced Lint" are installed with the standard ones provided by Microsoft (C/C++, CMake, CMakeTools).

+We also install `gnuplot-qt` for the `plot` application.
+As this application has a GUI you need to ssh into codespace using `gh`:

+    gh codespace ssh -- -X